Revolution (Miranda Lambert album): Critical reception

 Upon its release, Revolution received universal acclaim from most music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 85, based on 11 reviews, which indicates "universal acclaim".

-Rolling Stone magazine praised the album saying, "Lambert remains country's most refreshing act, and not just because she makes firearms seem like a matter-of-fact female accessory."
-Entertainment Weekly magazine said, "She's found stylistic shades of songwriters twice her age..." and that the album is "...a portrait of an artist in full possession of her powers, and the best mainstream-country album so far this year."
-The Boston Globe commented that “Revolution’’ is the sound of Miranda Lambert coming into her own."
-Slant Magazine also had high praises reserved for the album saying, "Miranda Lambert expands on her fascinating, fully realized artistic persona on Revolution."
+Rolling Stone magazine praised the album, writing, "Lambert remains country's most refreshing act, and not just because she makes firearms seem like a matter-of-fact female accessory."
+Entertainment Weekly magazine wrote, "She's found stylistic shades of songwriters twice her age..." and that the album is "...a portrait of an artist in full possession of her powers, and the best mainstream-country album so far this year."
+The Boston Globe commented that Revolution is the sound of Miranda Lambert coming into her own."
+Slant Magazine also had high praises reserved for the album, writing, "Miranda Lambert expands on her fascinating, fully realized artistic persona on Revolution."

 The song "The House That Built Me" was ranked number 1 on Engine 145's Best Country Songs of 2009.
 Two additional songs from Revolution also made the list; "White Liar" at number 11 and "Only Prettier" at number 37.